PoisotLab/ms_network_prediction/manuscript.md

-Methods for predicting interactions between species exist, yet they remain limited because they are based around mechanistic models conceptualized at a single scale --- position in the trophic niche [@Albouy2019MarFis], phylogenetic matching [@Davies2021EcoRed], and so on.
+Methods for predicting interactions between species exist, yet they remain limited because they are based around mechanistic models conceptualized at a single scale: position in the trophic niche [@Albouy2019MarFis], phylogenetic matching [@Davies2021EcoRed], functional traits [@DAmen2015UsiSpe], and so on.
 Biodiversity data is the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
 The interwoven nature of these processes imposes structure which is invisible when examined only at a single scale, but machine learning methods show promise in